 - Working with the consortium community to identify goals, develop policy and governance, and establish regular progress reporting to members and ORCID

-In addition to these community benefits, consortia members have access to our Affiliation Manager tool.
-Available exclusively to consortia members, the Affiliation manager tool significantly reduces the burden on smaller organizations who may not have the resources to build a custom integration.
+This tool significantly reduces the burden on smaller organizations who may not have the resources to build a custom integration.
 Using the Affiliation Manager, consortium members can populate their users’ records with affiliation data by simply uploading a CSV file.
-To find out more visit our page about it here.
+Learn more about Affiliation Manager here.

-Currently there are active ORCID consortia in every continent across the globe – chances are there is already one your organization can join.
-If so, we recommend you reach out to the contact listed in that consortium’s lead organization.
+For many not-for-profit organizations, the easiest option is to join an existing consortium, and as there are active ORCID consortia on every continent across the globe, chances are there is already one you can join.
+Check the list of ORCID consortia and if you find one in your country, reach out to the contact listed for that consortium’s lead organization or to the ORCID engagement team.